nvim-neorocks/luarocks-tag-release/README.md

 ## Prerequisites

 * A Luarocks account and an [API key](https://luarocks.org/settings/api-keys).
-* Add the API key to your [repo's GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
+* Add the API key to your [repository's GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

 ## Usage

-Create `.github/workflows/release.yml` in your repo with the following contents:
+Create `.github/workflows/release.yml` in your repository with the following contents:
 ```yaml
 name: Luarocks release
 on: